vphammer/vphammer.github.io/_tabs/about.md

 [![roadmap.sh](https://roadmap.sh/card/tall/68ef0f4317747caa5aa6cdf7?variant=dark)](https://roadmap.sh/u/vphammer){: .right}
 _Please check out my profile on roadmap.sh for more insight into my experience and expertise!_

 Hello!
 My name is Nathan, and welcome to my website!
-Here I'll be catalouging my personal and professional work that I'll be working on.
+Here I'll be cataloguing my personal and professional work that I'll be working on.

 I graduated in May 2025 with a Bachelor's degree in Network & IT Administration, and have 1-2 years of working as a network administrator.
 My personal strengths are related to infrastructure automation, as I have >5 years experience working with Ansible, >3 years experience working with Python, and 1 year experience with scripting in Bash.